NASA rover lands on Mars to look for signs of ancient life | Science-Environment

 The landing marks the third visit to Mars in just over a week.
 Two spacecraft from the United Arab Emirates and China swung into orbit around Mars on successive days last week.
 All three missions lifted off in July to take advantage of the close alignment of Earth and Mars, journeying some 300 million miles in nearly seven months.

-Over the next two years, Percy, as it is nicknamed, will use its 7-foot (2-meter) arm to drill down and collect rock samples with possible signs of bygone microscopic life.
-Three to four dozen chalk-size samples will be sealed in tubes and set aside on Mars to be retrieved by a fetch rover and brought homeward by another rocket ship.
+Over the next two years, Percy, as it is nicknamed, will use its 7-foot (2-meter) arm to drill down and collect rock samples containing possible signs of bygone microscopic life.
+Three to four dozen chalk-size samples will be sealed in tubes and set aside to be retrieved eventually by another rover and brought homeward by another rocket ship.
 The goal is to get them back to Earth as early as 2031.
 Scientists hope to answer one of the central questions of theology, philosophy and space exploration.

 “Take that, Jezero!” a controller called out.

+NASA said that the descent was flawless and that the rover came down in a “parking lot'' — a relatively flat spot amid hazardous rocks.
+Hours after the landing, Matt Wallace, NASA deputy project manager, reported that the spacecraft was in great shape.

-Mars has proved a treacherous place.
-In the span of less than three months in 1999, a U.S. spacecraft was destroyed upon entering orbit because engineers had mixed up metric and English units, and an American lander crashed on Mars after its engines cut out prematurely.
+Mars has proved a treacherous place for the world's spacefaring nations, the U.S. included.
+In the span of less than three months in 1999, a U.S. spacecraft was destroyed upon entering orbit because engineers had mixed up metric and English units, and an American lander crashed on the surface after its engines cut out prematurely.

-In addition to mining the rocks, Perseverance will conduct an experiment in which it will convert small amounts of the mostly carbon dioxide atmosphere into oxygen, a process that could be a boon to future astronauts by providing breathable air and an ingredient for rocket fuel.

-The rover is also equipped with a record 25 cameras and two microphones, many of them turned on during descent.
-Among the never-before-seen views NASA intends to send back in the next couple days: the enormous supersonic parachute billowing open and the ground getting closer.
-“A feast for the eyes and ears.
-It's really going to be spectacular,” observed Arizona State University's Jim Bell, lead scientist for a pair of mast cameras that will serve as the rover's eyes.

 The only way to confirm — or rule out — signs of past life is to analyze the samples in the world's best labs.
 Instruments small enough to be sent to Mars wouldn't have the necessary precision.

-“It's really the most extraordinary, mind-boggingly complicated and will-be history-making exploration campaign,” David Parker, the European Space Agency's director of human and robotic exploration, said on the eve of landing.
+“It's really the most extraordinary, mind-boggingly complicated and will-be history-making exploration campaign,” said David Parker, the European agency's director of human and robotic exploration.

+Former astronaut and one-time NASA science chief John Grunsfeld tweeted that Perseverance's landing was “exactly the good news and inspiration we need right now.”
+“Reminds us all that we will persevere COVID and political turmoil and that the best is yet to come,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)